- Entertainment and Media»

 After the Bass brothers finished mixing the Slim Shady EP and Marc had completed the artwork I got a call from Marc saying that they wanted to come out to LA to promote.

-I got in touch with Vesuvio from Moonshine a.k.a. the Anonymous and ran the idea by him of having Em guest appear on one of their tracks.
+I got in touch with Vesuvio from Moonshine a.k.a. the Anonymous and ran the idea by him of having Em feature on one of their tracks.
 I stopped by his place and let him hear some of Eminem’s demos.
 Vesuvio was feelin’ all of Em’s stuff so he sent the tracks that they wanted Marshall on out to Detroit so he could write some lyrics.

 The beat that Em agreed to do the guest spot was for the track Geen & Gold which spent 15 weeks on the Rap Chart and reached #9.